ComboStrikeHQ/it-onboarding/README.md

 ```bash
 /bin/sh set-up.sh
 ```
+- Set Chrome policy enrolment
+    - In admin console go to Devices
+    - Click Chrome management and then Managed browsers
+    - At the bottom click "+" to generate enrolment token
+    - Click "Download file (MAC & LINUX)
+    - create directory `sudo mkdir -p /Library/Google/Chrome`
+    - move freshly downloaded file there `sudo mv ~/Downloads/CloudManagementEnrollmentToken /Library/Google/Chrome/`
+    - restart Chrome and check if it works, there should be a new laptop in management console
+    - for more info or troubleshooting [Google's guide](https://support.google.com/chrome/a/answer/9301891?hl=en)
 - Reboot the machine and you'll see new user will be prompted to  change password
 ## List of features in set-up.sh
 - WIP